'Profile', completed in 2008, has sequences which are very minimally drawn yet generate a strong emotional performance.

 Searching through my films for stills to represent the work in festival catalogues, I'm always astonished to find how little representational detail is required to give the animated sequences meaning.
 In fact, the strongest sequences often consist of almost unrecognizable images.
 Strung together sequentially they reveal in motion a complexity of information - for example gesture, attitude, or emotion - that would be impossible to duplicate with consciously motivated, precisely drawn forms.
 It's fascinating to see how far from a naturalistic image I can get and still have the animated frames communicate something fresh, something that wasn't apparent while looking at the stills, something in which the viewer can find a wealth of resonance and meaning.

 Early in my animation studies I encountered Norman McLaren's well know comment: 'What happens between each frame is much more important than what exists on each frame.'
 I read this phrase as referring to the viewer's experience of making meaning during the between frame moments as a sequence of slightly different images rush by.
-(Recently I spoke with Don McWilliams, an NFB filmmaker who was a friend of Norman McLaren's, and he explained that McLaren was actually referring to the time the animator takes to think about their next frame before setting it up and shooting it.)
+Recently I spoke with Don McWilliams, an NFB filmmaker who was a friend of Norman McLaren's, and he explained that McLaren was actually referring to the time the animator takes to think about their next frame before setting it up and shooting it.
+William Kentridge writes about finishing a drawing and then having time to think about the next frame as he stepped back across the room to the camera to record the frame to film.

 From early on my animated work has centred on the question, 'How do I draw for that moment between the frames?' (as I understood the phrase.)